Project types

 Confirmed projects

-Confirmed projects show as blue on the schedule and project pages.
-Confirmed projects are approved; your team can start their work.
+Confirmed projects stand for approved projects that your team can start working on.
+They show as blue on the schedule and project pages.
 For consulting companies, these projects are typically billable and have a signed contract from the client.

 Tentative projects

 For consulting companies, you can create projects before you have the signed contract from the client by designating a project as a tentative project type.
 Creating tentative projects allows you to see the budgeting implications of the project on your resourcing plan before it begins.
-Once the contract is signed, you can change the project type to confirmed.
+Once you've signed the contract, you can change the project type to confirmed.

 Think about when you want to add the project to Resource Management.
-Many companies add projects as tentative when they’re 75% sure they’ll be doing the work.
+Many companies add projects as tentative when they’re 75% sure they’re doing the work.

 Internal projects

-Internal projects show as purple on the Schedule and project pages.
-Internal projects are unique to your team or business.
+Internal projects are unique to your team or business and show as purple on the Schedule and project pages.
 For consulting companies, these projects are typically non-billable.

-If you’re tracking time in Resource Management, you may want to create a few internal projects for your team to track their hours on general business activities such as team meetings, marketing, or new business development.
+If you’re tracking time in Resource Management, create a few internal projects for your team to track their hours on general business activities such as team meetings, marketing, or new business development.